 Pediatric case definition/diagnostic criteria for ME/CFS

-Pediatric Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (ME/CFS) is diagnosed when symptoms have persisted for more than three months and cannot be explained by any other disease or psychological disorder.
+Pediatric Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (ME/CFS) is diagnosed when symptoms have persisted for more than six months (three months for a provisional diagnosis) and cannot be explained by any other disease or psychological disorder.
 ME/CFS symptoms fall into five categories:

 - Persistent fatigue, and especially post-exertional malaise or post-exertional fatigue in which even mild activity can cause a rapid loss of physical and mental stamina and an increase in other symptoms.
 Recovery is slow, taking days to weeks.